 Due to her wholehearted belief in the need for mental health professionals to advocate for the betterment of society, Ms. Ellingham has developed a growing interest in sharing her skills and knowledge with adolescents in a range of settings.
 While at Pepperdine, Ms. Ellingham provided psychotherapy to commercially sexually exploited youth.
 She also had the pleasure of facilitating an eight-week Mindfulness and Parenting intensive workshop at Portola Middle-School where she provided guided meditation and mindfulness-based interventions to mediate environmental stressors and enhance the parent-child relationship.
 Ms. Ellingham also presented a bullying awareness program to middle school children to facilitate discussion and foster awareness about the effects of bullying.
 With her extensive professional background in the performing arts and athletics, Ms. Ellingham created and implemented performance enhancement workshops to help teens and young adults break the mental and emotional barriers impinging performance.

-Ms. Ellingham is providing individual and family therapy services as a Marriage and Family Intern (IMF100456) under the supervision of Dr. Stephanie Davidson, Psy.D.
+Ms. Ellingham is providing individual and family therapy services as an Associate Marriage and Family Therapist (IMF100456) under the supervision of Dr. Stephanie Davidson, Psy.D.
 (PSY24540), a clinical psychologist and founding partner of the Rowan Center for Behavioral Medicine.

 Professional Memberships and Affiliations